 Steam plant Solar heating plant Internal combustion engines - petrol, diesel, rotary or two-stroke, etc. Hydraulic and pump machines Machine tools and accessories Material handling machinery Automobile systems Aircraft systems Marine systems Hydraulic and pneumatic control systems with cylinders, valves, accumulators and intensifiers.
-Any problem solution required by industry of such a nature that it may form a prace

 Any problem solution required by industry of such a nature that it may form a practical assessment of a student's engineering design ability at this level.